-Load Mass of all objects carried including luggage, personal items and equipment and that may be either ordered with the vehicle or installed at a later time, such as satellite dish, oven, airconditioning.
+Load Mass of all objects carried including luggage, personal items and properties, and the optional equipment.

+Optional equipment Accessories offered by the manufacturer beyond the standard equipment and that may be either ordered with the vehicle or installed at a later time, such as satellite dish, oven, airconditioning.